 What is metadata management?

-Effective management of the metadata can be a great way to improve the effectiveness of communication, campaigns, and the company’s workflow.
-The metadata management is generally divided into two fields: analytics governance and information governance.
+Effective management of the metadata or data governance can be a great way to improve the effectiveness of communication, campaigns, and the company’s workflow.
+Metadata management is generally divided into two fields: analytics governance and information governance.
 Within these fields, we can differentiate:

 - data governance – moving and transforming the data;